 Our success depends on the successful development, regulatory clearance or approval, introduction and commercialization of new generations of products, treatment systems, and enhancements to and/or simplification of existing products that will meet our customers' needs provide novel features and compete favorably in the market.
 The CyberKnife and TomoTherapy platforms, which are currently our principal products, are technologically complex and must keep pace with, among other things, the products of our competitors and new technologies.
 We are making significant investments in long-term growth initiatives.
 Such initiatives require significant capital commitments, involvement of senior management and other investments on our part, which we may be unable to recover.
 Our timeline for the development of new products or enhancements may not be achieved and price and profitability targets may not prove feasible.
-Commercialization of new products may prove challenging, and we may be required to invest more time and money than expected to successfully introduce them.
-Once introduced, new products may adversely impact orders and sales of our existing products or make them less desirable or even obsolete.
+Commercialization of new products may adversely impact orders and sales of our existing products or make them less desirable or even obsolete.
 Compliance with regulations, competitive alternatives, and shifting market preferences may also impact the successful implementation of new products or enhancements.
 Our inability to develop, gain regulatory approval for or supply competitive products to the market as quickly and effectively as our competitors could limit market acceptance of our products and reduce our sales.